yaoyao55/MLDS_Project/readme.md

 <img src="assets/Image/image-20241123235135396.png" alt="image-20241123235135396" style="zoom:50%;" />

-Testing Data Predictions
+##### Testing Data Predictions

+The performance on the testing data provides a more objective and accurate reflection of the model's performance.
 On the testing data, the model maintained reasonable accuracy, with predictions aligning well with actual served values.
 Analysis revealed:
 1. The predicted served quantities were consistently closer to actual served amounts compared to using raw order quantities.
 2. In most cases, the predictions slightly exceeded the actual served quantities.
-This is desirable as it avoids shortages while keeping waste within acceptable limits.
+This is desirable as it avoids shortages while keeping waste within acceptable limits to act as a buffer.
 3. A few instances showed predicted served quantities falling below actual values, particularly at the beginning of the school term, when reliable lag features were unavailable.
 Adjustments based on order quantities during such periods can mitigate this issue.

 <img src="assets/Image/image-20241123235142965.png" alt="image-20241123235142965" style="zoom:50%;" />